CQCL/tket/tket/src/WeightSubgrMono/README.txt

     S(f) = sum_(e in E(P)) w(e).w(f(e))

-We call S(f) the "total weight" or "scalar product" of a monomorphism f.
+We call S(f) the "scalar product" of a monomorphism f.

 Then, the WSM problem is to find f which minimises S(f).

-(It seems unlikely that this is a new problem, but we have not found this in existing papers).
+(It seems unlikely that this is a new problem, but we have not seen this in existing papers).

 The point is that we can adjust the P-edge weights to account for less "important" qubit interactions: i.e., less often used, or occurring further in the future of the circuit.